 Anyone who tells you portaging is fun is either a liar or crazy…

-If a yoke is rarely (if ever) going to be used in anger (for solo-carrying) then a standard yoke will suffice… but deep-dish yokes are vastly more comfortable, and the aesthetics of a well-finished Ash, Cherry or Ash and Cherry (two tone) deep dish yoke can be striking.
+If a yoke is rarely (if ever) going to be used in anger (for solo-carrying) then a standard yoke may suffice… but deep-dish yokes are vastly more comfortable, and the aesthetics of a well-finished Ash, Cherry or Ash and Cherry (two tone) deep dish yoke can be striking.
 For longer portages, consider clamp on yoke pads.

 For those who go solo in an open canoe, a removable yoke allows optimum seat or kneeling-thwart positioning, with the weight of the paddler right over the centre of buoyancy of the canoe.
 Removable yokes should be stowed to one side whilst afloat.